 According to the Statistics Ordinance, official statistics shall be released free-of-charge and made universally available in an electronic network.
-In August 2005, the previously joint link to the official statistics called the "Swedish Statistics Net" was discontinued due to too few visitors.
 The statistical web pages of the statistical authorities together with "Statistics by subject area" and the product web pages on Statistics Sweden's website form the joint network through which official statistics are spread.
-Information about official statistics is now available on Statistics Sweden's website via the link "Official Statistics of Sweden" and contains links to the websites of the statistical authorities broken down by subject area and sta-
+Information about official statistics is now available on Statistics Sweden's website via the link "Official Statistics of Sweden" and contains links to the websites of the statistical authorities broken down by subject area and statistical area.
+The joint link also provides information that describes the official statistics, the statistical system and the Council, together with the publishing plan with information on planned publishing for the current year.